 Next to Hitchin Hill and at the most northerly point of the site is Lime Kiln Ground.
 Again you will be waking up to spectacular vistas if you choose to pitch your tent here including views of Glastonbury Tor, which you can just about make out at the top of the picture above.
 It is a long uphill slog back to your tent each night however and this area certainly isn't for night owls who enjoy the after hours attractions of the South East corner as it's as far away from that part of the site as it's possible to get.
 On the other hand you may see this as being an advantage.

 Here we are looking down over the second Family Camping area of Wicket Ground and as you can see there is tons more space here than there is in the traditional family camping field of Cockmill Meadow.
-The field also has the advantage of family showers and fencing to prevent youngsters from escaping.
-Stewards at the entrance ensure that this area is reserved entirely for families with younger children.
+The field also has the advantage of fencing to prevent youngsters from escaping and stewards at the entrance ensure that this area is reserved entirely for families with younger children.
 To access this area use the Western car parks and enter the site via Gate A if at all possible.

 As you can see Lower Mead is very handy for those who enjoy watching the up and coming talent at the John Peel Tent.
-It is only a relatively short walk from Pedestrian Gate A and the Pyramid, the Other Stage and the Silver Hayes dance area are all very accessible from here.
-You will however find that this area suffers from 24 hour traffic noise as the main access road for the site runs along the bottom of the field and the area often gets very congested with people wanting to see the more popular bands in the John Peel tent.
+It is only a relatively short walk from Pedestrian Gate A and you'll find that the Pyramid, the Other Stage and the Silver Hayes dance area are all very accessible from here.
+You will find that this area suffers from 24 hour traffic noise as the main access road for the site runs behind a fence along the bottom of the field.
+However, this area doesn't get as congested with foot traffic as it did prior to the John Peel Tent moving to its new position in 2016.

 In 2010 the fenceline was extended considerably in the West to provide lots of additional camping space in this portion of the site.
 The first field you come into if you enter via Gate A nowadays is called Darble and it is therefore perfect for those who arrive by public transport and want to get their tents up as soon as they get on site.
 It also includes the designated area specifically reserved for people who cycle to the festival.